How to report adult cyber abuse

 What you can report

-For eSafety to investigate adult cyber abuse, the harmful content must have first been reported to the service or platform used to send, post or share it – at least 48 hours before it is reported to eSafety.
+For eSafety to investigate adult cyber abuse, the harmful content must have first been reported to the service or platform used to send, post or share it before it is reported to eSafety.
 This is often the fastest way to have the content removed.
 The eSafety Guide explains how to report complaint to common services and platforms, including social media, online games and other apps.

 Also, the harmful content must meet the legal definition of 'adult cyber abuse'.
 This means it must be both: